226 W. 42nd Street,

 For 55 more years, the Harris Theatre remained a first-run movie house, losing most of its original décor as the years went on, including the tapestries, the chandeliers, the side boxes and its large rooftop signage, which had been added during the Harris Theatre’s 1920’s heyday.

-When it finally went dark in 1994, there was hope that it might perhaps be restored for legitimate or stage show use, as the nearby New Amsterdam Theatre was, by the Walt Disney Company.
+It ended its days briefly as a concert venue named The Academy and it finally went dark in 1994.
+There was hope that it might perhaps be restored for legitimate or stage show use, as the nearby New Amsterdam Theatre was, by the Walt Disney Company.

 However, with only its facade saved, the Harris Theatre was demolished in 1997, and its site occupied by the first American branch of the Madame Tussaud’s Wax Museum.